Best Dogs for Families: Top Breeds for Kids

 Labrador Retriever

-Best for: Active households with space for play
+Best for: Active households with space for daily play and exercise.

 Golden Retriever